craig8196/symbolscript/README.md

 Every language has rules.

+First, this language is line-token-symbol-function oriented.
+So each line of text is chopped into tokens.
+Each token is resolved and the highest precedented function is executed first.
+TODO lookup precedent resolving algorithms in the context of types.

+Second, that's all.

+Third, to build functions there are the following types of fixity: leftfix, infix, rightfix, chainfix.

+Fourth, each function can be overloaded (fixity included) and resolution order can be declared to prefer certain types given ambiguity.

+Fourth, functions can declare an Argument, Token, Symbol, Line, Block, RawBlock, FunctionBlock.
+Argument: has a type and is an argument to the function.
+Token: Parsed tokens.
+Symbol: Static symbol.
+Line: All tokens until the end-of-line.
+Block: Block of code that is parsed and shares context with surrounding code according to indentation.
+RawBlock: Block of tokens determined by indentation.
+FunctionBlock: Block of code that does NOT share context.

+OLD CONTENT

 The first feature of the language is apply.
 Apply calls and executes the first function it comes across, with the highest precedent.